nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

   - `df` - a dataframe containing the taxonomy assignments
   - `taxonomy_column=` - name of the column in `df` containing the taxonomy assignments, default="taxonomy"

-  **Returns:** a dataframe with unique taxonomy names stored in a column named "taxonomy"
+  **Returns:** a dataframe with unique last taxonomy names stored in a column named "taxonomy"

 </details>